 Do I need to have all of the prerequisite courses completed prior to applying?

 All prerequisite courses or equivalents must be completed prior to the program start date.
 You may have no more than three prerequisite courses remaining for the spring and summer semesters when you apply.
-A CSD Prerequisite Course Completion Form must be completed to document classes you have taken.
+A CSD Prerequisite Course Completion Form must be completed to document classes you have taken, and your plan to complete any others before the program begins.
 If you have any concerns regarding whether a course meets one of the requirements, you may send a copy of the syllabus or catalog description with your form to email@example.com.
 UVM Continuing Education offers all of the prerequisites through the Communication Sciences and Disorders Pre-Masters Track.

 What is the minimum GPA that I need to be considered for admission to the program?
 May I retake courses to obtain a better grade?

-Applications with GPAs of 3.0 and higher will be reviewed.
+Applications with GPAs of 3.0 and higher will be reviewed; the average GPA of students accepted into the program is 3.69.
 Applicants are welcome to retake classes to obtain a better grade if they would like to do so.

 Are observation hours required?